-Join hundreds of graduates as we explore ways to master using the Screen of the Mind technique to complete a project, improve a relationship, or just to change a current situation or challenge you are experiencing.
+Whether you’ve already been to the PSI Basic Seminar, or are planning on attending soon, you can use the Screen of the Mind technique to complete a project, improve a relationship, or just to change a current situation or challenge you are experiencing.

-- How to change a current challenge into an opportunity
+- Change a current challenge into an opportunity